Nowz: Name

-The group's original name contains "a strong aspiration to make the public and fans' curious about "Now" and a bold ambition to provide special memories for the "Days" the group will create together in the future".
+The group's original name, Nowadays, contains "a strong aspiration to make the public and fans' curious about "Now" and a bold ambition to provide special memories for the "Days" the group will create together in the future".

-The group's new name NOWZ means 'drawing infinite possibilities at this moment', combining 'NOW' which means the present and 'Z' which symbolizes expanded possibilities and a new beginning, not the end.
+The group's new name, Nowz, means 'drawing infinite possibilities at this moment', combining 'NOW' which means the present and 'Z' which symbolizes expanded possibilities and a new beginning, not the end.

 History

 2019–2023: Pre-debut and formation

 In 2019, Hyeonbin participated in Mnet's reality competition survival series Produce X 101, where he was eliminated on episode 11 and placed 30th rank overall.

 On October 30, 2023, Cube Entertainment announced that they planned to launch a new boy group consists of five members in first quarter of 2024.

 On November 9, 2023, it was confirmed that Hyeonbin would be debuting in Cube's new boy group.

 2024: Debut, "Rainy Day", Nowhere, "Let's Get It"

 On March 4, Cube officially introduced Nowadays and opened their social media accounts.
 They also released a video titled "Now, A _____ Days" with the words: "Now, A", "Days", "Curious", "Dreamy" and "Youthful", hinting at the group's concept and theme.
 On March 7, the five members were officially introduced to the public.
+Nowadays initially promoted their own genre called "Days pop" with the notion that it "will permeate everyone's daily lives".
 On March 13, Nowadays released a logo motion for their eponymous debut single album.
 On March 19, Nowadays released a performance video for their song "Now" which would be included in their debut single album.

-Nowadays' debut showcase in April 2024.